aiverify-foundation/moonshot/docs/getting_started/quick_install.md

 | npm                                        | v10.8.0 or above               |
 | git                                        |                |

+## Official Operating System(OS) Supported for Moonshot
+These are the official OS we support for Moonshot.
+There may be some dependencies required for each OS.

+  -  Windows Subsystem for Linux (WSL) - Ubuntu 22.04 LTS
+     -  Some Debian developer packages - `python3.11-dev` and `build-essential`
+  -  macOS Sonoma

+    Do reach out to us if you encounter issues installing or if you notice other missing dependencies while doing the installation.

 ## Install Moonshot
 Run the following command in a virtual environment of your choice: